Galleries & Exhibitions

 Ceramics & Tradewares

-Scheduled for complet in March 2022
+Scheduled for completion in May 2022

 Broken pieces of ancient pottery (sherds) are scattered over the ground at archaeological sites across the Verde Valley.
 These small pieces of the past provide a great deal of information about the lives of those who made and used this pottery.